jeswin/scuttlekit-sqlite/README.md

 ### Transactions

+A ScuttleKit transaction can be used to process a list of operations (such as insert, update etc) together.
-A ScuttleKit transaction means that the view will not update until the "transaction complete" message is received.
+If an operation has the transaction property set, the corresponding row will not be updated until the transaction is committed.

+Do note that they are not the same as a database transaction.

+* Inside a transaction, read operations don't see the uncommitted changes.
+* If an update fails on account of missing permissions, other statements will still succeed.

 ```js
 async function addTodoAndDeleteAnother(newTodo, oldTodoId) {